albertwujj/albertwujj.github.io/_posts/2019-10-17-Promising-Rewriting.md

 ---
 layout: page
-title:  'Defining Good and Evil in a Modern World - Promising Rewriting'
+title:  'Defining good and evil in a modern world - promising rewriting'
 permalink: /promisingrewriting
 ---